Directed by: Dan Gibbins

 Directed by: Aaron Conrad

 Adapted by: Michael Gene Sullivan

 March 2 – 10, 2018

 War is peace.
 Ignorance is strength.
 Thought is crime.
 George Orwell’s acclaimed work gives a harrowing warning of a dystopian future which, sadly, has become all too familiar.
 With the rise of nationalism across Europe and now in America, what better time to retell the warnings this story shares about a desperate future that we all hope to avoid, yet seem inexorably drawn towards.

-Adapted for the stage by Michael Gene Sullivan, and directed by Aaron Conrad.
+Adapted for the stage by Michael Gene Sullivan, and directed by Matt Pickering.
 Be sure to witness an unforgettable night at the theatre, and remember: Big Brother is watching!

 The Old, Sad Songs

 Written by: Stephen Cedars